Poppy's sleep story...

-Poppy had been a pretty good sleeper, napping quite predictably and her mum Anita had done a bit of self-settling work with her so she was now linking her sleep cycles and no longer catnapping.
-She was sleeping for most of the night, having a quick feed around 2am but then waking between 5-5:30am every day and refusing to go back to sleep.
+By the time she was 6 months old, Poppy was actually a pretty good sleeper!
+She was napping quite predictably and her mum, Anita, had done a bit of self-settling work with her, so she was now linking her sleep cycles and no longer catnapping.
+She was even sleeping through most of the night, with just a quick feed around 2am.

-Anita had tried leaving Poppy when she woke early in the morning, however she would soon get upset and refuse to go back to sleep.
-Anita was also unable to resettle Poppy no matter what she did and so she would just get her up and start their day.
+Anita had tried leaving Poppy in her bed when she woke early in the morning, however, she refused to go back to sleep and would soon get upset.
+Anita had also tried actively resettling Poppy back to sleep but it never worked, no matter what she did!

-Through some troubleshooting in our support forum, The Little Ones Village, we were able to quickly see that Poppy's early morning wake had most likely been caused by the long late afternoon nap she'd been having and then also reinforced by a long morning nap.
+We explained that Poppy's early morning wake had most likely been caused by the long late afternoon nap she'd been having, and then also reinforced by a long morning nap.
 She was caught in a bit of a cycle and we needed to get her out of it because an early waking habit, if left, can be the hardest sleep habit to break.

-The first thing Anita did was use the troubleshooting notes in the Program to manage the morning nap when Poppy woke early, getting the timing and length of the nap spot on to then promote good sleep later in the day.
-Because Anita had a bit more control over this first nap, Poppy then easily achieved the longer second sleep, much to Anita's great surprise!
-We also advised Anita to really cut down on that late afternoon nap because over 6 months, any sleep past 3pm can start to interfere with a baby's night time sleep and early mornings - making it really hard for them to consolidate that part of their sleep.
+We also advised Anita to really cut down on Poppy's late afternoon nap because over 6 months, any sleep past 3 pm can start to interfere with a baby's nighttime sleep and early mornings.
 Some babies at this age can drop the afternoon nap altogether if they have napped well at the lunch nap, bringing bedtime forward a bit to compensate.
 Other babies need to hold on to the afternoon nap until closer to 8 months, especially if they're not doing a decent nap at lunchtime.

-We also recommended Anita introduce some gentle white noise so that when Poppy came into her lighter sleep in the early morning, she had a nice soothing sound to tune in to and help her drift off back to sleep.
+For the icing on the cake, Anita also introduced some gentle white noise so that when Poppy came into her lighter sleep in the early morning, she had a nice soothing sound to tune in to and help her drift off back to sleep.

-A week later, Poppy had completely stopped her early wake and was making it to at least 6:30am every day!
-Anita couldn't believe how just a few changes could make such a big difference!
+In just a week, Poppy's early morning wake was gone and she was making it to at least 6:30 am every day!
+Anita couldn't believe how just a few small changes could make such a big difference.